-- (1) A water resource plan must be based on the best available information. - (2) The water resource plan must identify and describe the significant sources of information on which the water resource plan is based.
+(1) A water resource plan must be based on the best available information.

+(2) The water resource plan must identify and describe the significant sources of information on which the water resource plan is based.

-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The development of the WRP has been based on the best available information True Schedule B WRP s.
+10.49 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The development of the WRP has been based on the best available information True Schedule B WRP s.
 8 including supporting information Schedule G, Table G-1 Schedule B refers to WRP s.
 8 as addressing s.
 10.49 of the Basin Plan.
 Text for accreditation at s.
 8 states that the best available information has been used in the development of the WRP.
 Text for accreditation at s.
-8 also states that Table G-1 of Schedule G identifies and describes information and methods used in developing the WRP that are not otherwise explicitly identified and described elsewhere in the WRP.
-Examination of Table G-1 confirms it describes data sets and methods used in formulation of the proposed WRP.
-Further, the text for accreditation states that information and methods explicitly identified and described elsewhere in the WRP should be read as additional information and methods.
-Supporting information at s.
-8 states that additional information and methods explicitly identified and described elsewhere include information contained in: • Schedule C - Aboriginal issues, values and objectives MET
+8 also states that Table G-1 of Schedule G identifies and describes information and methods used in developing the WRP, that are not otherwise explicitly identified and described elsewhere in the WRP.
+Examination of Table G-1 confirms it describes data sets and methods used in the formulation of the proposed WRP.
+Further, the text for accreditation states that information and methods explicitly identified and described and described elsewhere in the WRP.
+MET